Remote access to the build machine

 How to connect to the build machine with SSH or VNC/RDP

-You can establish remote access to the virtual build machine running your build via SSH or a VNC/RDP client.
+You can enable remote access and connect to the virtual machine running your build via SSH or a VNC/RDP client.

 How remote access to the build machines works